digitalbazaar/eslint-config-digitalbazaar/README.md

 ## Usage
 We export multiple config files that can be used to extend your rules.

-All rules can accessed via their shorthand: `digitalbazaar` or using the full path `eslint-config-digitalbazaar`.
+All rules can accessed via the shorthand `digitalbazaar` or using the full module name `eslint-config-digitalbazaar`.

 Eslint's documentation on [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs) can be found here.